vinejs/vinejs.dev/content/docs/guides/error_reporter.md

+---
+summary: Learn how to format error messages using error reporters
+---

 # Error reporter

 VineJS uses error reporters to collect errors during the validation lifecycle.
 A reporter decides the formatting of errors you will get after the `validate` method call.